taoeffect/motionwiki/README.md

 # MotionWiki

 A browser bookmarklet and extension for bringing the history of a Wikipedia page to life.
-See [about MotionWiki](#about) below

 <!--
 Regex to create anchors for headings: